flint-lang/flint-lang.github.io/wiki/src/beginners_guide/10_interop/3_modules.md

 And when we then try to compile this program we get yet another error:

 > ```
-> [Master]:  The function 'add' could not be resolved
 > Parse Error at test_files/test_minimal.ft:4:1
 > └─┬┤E0000│
 > 4 │ extern def add(i32 x, i32 y) -> i32;